The Distinctive Rituals and Ceremonies of the Knights of Saint Lazarus

 Promotion to Knight

 A squire who had completed years of service and proven his valor in battle or compassion in the hospital would petition for knighthood.
-The ceremony was held on a feast day, typically the Feast of Saint Lazarus (December 17) or another major liturgical celebration.
-The candidate was presented fully armed, wearing the white mantle with the green cross.
-The presiding prelate would strike the candidate lightly on the shoulder with a sword—a ritual known as the accolade—while intoning, "By the power of God and the authority of this Order, I dub thee Knight of Saint Lazarus."
-The knight then kissed the Bible and reaffirmed his oath to defend the sick, the poor, and the Church.
+The ceremony was held on a feast day, typically the Feast of Saint Lazarus on December 17 or another major liturgical celebration such as Easter or Pentecost.
+The candidate was presented fully armed, wearing the white mantle with the green cross, his sword belt fastened and his spurs attached.

 The Commander's Investiture

-For promotion to commander—a rank that involved overseeing a leper hospital or a military garrison—the ceremony grew more elaborate.
-The candidate partook in a full Mass, followed by a procession through the hospital ward.
 During this procession, the candidate stopped at each bed, blessing the sick and distributing alms.
 This ritual reinforced the commander's duty as both a military leader and a steward of the order's charitable works.
-The commander received a more ornate cross, often set with a green gemstone, and a staff of office symbolizing both authority and pastoral care.
+At the conclusion of the procession, the commander received a more ornate cross, often set with a green gemstone such as emerald or peridot, and a staff of office symbolizing both authority and pastoral care.
+The staff was typically made of olive wood, a reference to the olive branch of peace and the order's origins in the Holy Land.

 Liturgical Ceremonies and Daily Worship